 ManageWP’s dashboard can be accessed from the ManageWP website, and all your websites can be linked through the Worker plugin.

-ManageWP’s core functionality is free for unlimited sites.
-They do, however, offer a number of monthly subscription features.
-For example, free automated backups and security scans are included but real-time back ups and automated security scans need to be purchased as an add-on.
+Some of ManageWP’s core functionality is free for unlimited sites.
+They do, however, offer many monthly subscription features.
+For example, free automated backups and security scans are included but real-time backups and automated security scans need to be purchased as an add-on.

-With the free version, you can manage WordPress updates from a single dashboard.
+With the free version, you can manage updates from a single dashboard.
 Themes and plugins can also be installed from WordPress.org or manually, by uploading them.

 The paid plans are where the real power lies.
-You’ll get access to uptime monitoring, client reports, user management, security, integration and much more.
+You’ll get access to uptime monitoring, client reports, user management, security, etc.

 The site’s management is simplified by an easy-to-use interface.